Cigeľka: Mineral water

 There is a spring mineral water the same name.
 Almanac "Spas of Czechoslovak Republic of 1949" states as Cigeľka spa place for the treatment of gastric diseases, diseases of upper respiratory tract, heart and blood vessels, and skin diseases.
-At present, Cigeľka hasn't the status of spa.
+At present, Cigeľka does not have the status of spa.
 In addition to salt mineral water springs in Cigeľka from dozens of sources acidulous water.